-At the end of summer, daffodils are rarely top-of-mind.
-But this is precisely the time when you need to be ordering them.
+In mid-summer, daffodils are rarely top-of-mind.
+But this is exactly the time when you need to be ordering them.
 And this is especially true for the more sought-after, unusual varieties.
 Why stick with yellow trumpets when daffodils come in so many other colors, shapes and sizes?
-See below if one or more of these different types of daffodils wouldn’t be the perfect fit for your 2021 spring garden.
+See below if one or more of these different types of daffodils wouldn’t be the perfect fit for your spring garden.
 Continue reading →

-Once the flowers have quit, daffodil foliage can get pretty ugly.
-Nevertheless, it’s critical to the health of the bulb to let the leaves yellow.
-Removing leaves prematurely may neaten things up, but come spring you’ll have far fewer flowers.
-And everyone knows daffodils look best in big numbers.
+Once daffodils quit blooming, things can get ugly.
+Even so, it’s vital to the health of the plant to let the leaves yellow.
+Removing foliage prematurely may neaten things up, but come spring you’ll have far fewer flowers.
+And everyone knows that daffodils look best in large numbers.
 Continue reading →

 Recently my inbox has been overflowing with questions from readers worried about the abnormally warm winter we’ve been experiencing.
 Many of the questions center on daffodils; in particular, what to do about unruly bulbs.
 Before replying, I first spoke with a few local nursery experts to gain their advice.
 Here are five of my readers’ top concerns about daffodil bulbs and what to do about them.
 Continue reading →

-Yesterday I supervised the planting of two thousand spring-flowering bulbs.
-We laid them individually in patterns and dug them one-by-one into the earth.
-When we were finished, we dressed the bulbs with mulch and stepped back to admire our handiwork.
-You could almost feel the energy emanating from all those future flowers tucked so snugly underground.
+Yesterday I supervised the planting of 5,000 spring-flowering bulbs.
+We laid them out in patterns and dug them one-by-one into the earth.
+When we were finished, we dressed the bulbs with mulch and all stepped back to admire our handiwork.
+You could almost sense the pulse of spring making its way up from underground.
 Continue reading →

 THE UNDERGROUND WORLD OF BULBS

 To understand why spring bulbs can weather a little premature growth, it helps to take a peek underground.